8ctopus/php-sandbox/README.md

 # php sandbox

-A lightweight sandbox for learning, testing and debugging php code based on Docker containers.
+A lightweight `php` sandbox for learning, testing and debugging code.

 ![php sandbox screenshot](https://github.com/8ctopus/php-sandbox/raw/master/screenshot.png)

 ## features

-- Linux, Apache, php-fpm and MariaDB (LAMP)
+- Alpine Linux, Apache, php-fpm and MariaDB (LAMP)
-- php 8.3, 8.2, 8.1, 8.0, 7.4 along with the most commonly used extensions
+- php `8.3`, `8.2`, `8.1`, `8.0`, `7.4` along with the most commonly used extensions
 - Just works with any domain name and https is configured out of the box
 - Support for multiple virtual hosts
-- Apache and php configuration files are exposed on the host for easy edit
-- All changes to configuration files are automatically applied (hot reload)
-- Xdebug is configured for step by step debugging and profiling in Visual Studio Code
 - PHP code cleanup
 - PHP code static analysis
 - Profile php code with [SPX profiler](https://github.com/NoiseByNorthwest/php-spx) or Xdebug
+- Apache and php configuration files are exposed on the host for easy edit
+- All changes to configuration files are automatically applied inside the container (hot reload)
+- Xdebug is configured for step by step debugging and profiling in Visual Studio Code
 - Javascript step by step debugging in Visual Studio Code

 ## architecture